Purpose

 We are a charity who provides impartial and independent information and listens to those affected by cancer to ensure that they are supported and their voices elevated.

 We can signpost to patient support groups across Yorkshire and Humber and to regional and national charities for specific cancers.
-We can invite you to our own monthly support group or offer help to someone setting up a support group for the first time.
+We can invite you to our own monthly support group leaders network or offer help to someone setting up a support group for the first time.
 We can share patient stories in our monthly newsletter and help recruit patients and carers for research studies.

 You might want to get involved by raising cancer awareness for Cancer SMART or use your lived experience of cancer or caring to improve cancer services as a member of Patient View.